mentum/lightning-cli/README.md

 lightning schedule <url> --interval --start
 ```
 _url_: valid url of the website you want to be analyzed.
 _--interval_: A time interval in milliseconds.
-Defaults to one day
+Defaults to one day.
+Minimum value 5 minutes (300000)
 _--start_: A milliseconds timestamp specifying when the scanning starts.
 Defaults to now + interval